pycontribs/jira/README.rst

 * JetBrains_ for providing us with free licenses of PyCharm_
 * Travis_ for hosting our continous integration
 * Navicat_ for providing us free licenses of their powerful database client GUI tools.
+* Citrix_ for providing maintenance of the library.

 .. _virtualenv: http://www.virtualenv.org/en/latest/index.html